lacoco-lab/lacoco-lab.github.io/joining/index.md

 # Joining our lab

 **General note (please read before reaching out):** We receive a great number of inquiries, and do not have capacity to respond to all.
 These days, many of them read like written by AI.
-You're more likely to get our attention if you write your email yourself!
+If you prompt an LLM to write an effective email, it's likely to read exactly like that of everyone else who did the same.
+You're much more likely to get our attention if you write your email yourself!

 ### Joining as a Student / Research Assistant (Hiwi)